 Other facilities tend to be clustered around research groups.
 The list below is not exhaustive but is intended to highlight the range of facilities available.

-Ecophysiology (PIs Mike Jones and Mike Williams)
+Ecophysiology (PIs Mike Williams and Matthew Saunders)

 Controlled environment growth chambers on campus; Greenhouses on campus in addition to those at the Botanic Gardens; A wide range of equipment for ecophysiological measurement in the laboratory and in the field, including eddy covariance systems, portable infrared gas analysers for plant and soil measurements and weather stations.